GluuFederation/docs-ce-prod/3.1.1/source/integration/saas/office.md

     - [Install and Configure](https://technet.microsoft.com/en-us/library/jj205464) Windows Powershell *cmdlets*

-    - Create a script and run through `Connect-MsolService` or you can provide values inside O365 admin panel.
+    - Create a script and run through `Connect-MsolService`.

     - For Gluu Server, values would be something like these: